-In recent years, the supply of gas piped from Russia has declined considerably. > CHART 13 BOTTOM LEFT At the end of 2021 in particular, flows were falling compared to earlier years and had dropped to a very low level by the start of 2022.
+In 2021, the supply of gas piped from Russia has declined considerably. > FIGURE 4 At the end of the year in particular, flows were falling compared to earlier years and had dropped to a very low level by the start of 2022.
 While Russia was continuing to meet its long-term contractual obligations, 2021 in particular saw a significant short-term drop in the volume of natural gas that was made available for purchase on the spot markets (Elliott, 2021).
 Natural gas imports from Russia have risen again since the start of the war in Ukraine.
-European gas in storage is currently at a low level of around 25 % as at 16 March 2022 (GIE, 2022), while
+European gas in storage is currently at a low level of around 25 % as at 16 March 2022 (GIE, 2022), while the levels of gas stored in Russian-owned Gazprom facilities are significantly lower on average at 13 % as at 16 March 2022 (Zachmann et al., 2022). > FIGURE 5